The Great War: Western Front

 - 100 % negative mentions

 The game's stability is widely criticized, with numerous reports of severe bugs, crashes, and unresponsive AI, rendering it nearly unplayable for many users.
-Players express frustration over the lack of updates or support from the developers, leading to a perception of the game as unfinished and poorly designed.
-While some acknowledge minor bugs as typical for new releases, the overwhelming sentiment is that the game suffers from significant stability issues that detract from the overall experience.
+Players express frustration over the lack of updates or support from developers, leading to a perception of the game as unfinished and poorly designed.
+While some acknowledge minor glitches, the overall consensus is that the game suffers from significant stability issues that detract from the experience.

 “This game is nowhere near what was promised or expected, buggy as can be and is borderline unplayable.”